anir333/Infrastructure2/README.md

 1. All Weekly Exercises Completed
 2. All Weekly Projects Completed
-3. All libraries necessary
+3. All libraries necessary with extra functions I added for personal use
-4. Final PROJECT
+4. Final PROJECT completed

 - **Tree Structure**